Cordyceps Dosage: How Much Cordyceps Should I Take?

 How many mg Cordyceps a day?

 The amount of Cordyceps you need will vary based on lifestyle factors and the type of product used.
-Dosage may range from 0.5 grams to 3 grams daily.
+Cordyceps dosage per day may range from 0.5 grams to 3 grams daily.

 Can Cordyceps be taken daily?